 KODE 1 (Address: Nordahl Bruns gate 9)

-KODE 1 is located in a grand building from 1896 and is showcasing fine crafts and design.
+KODE 1 is located in a grand building from 1896 and showcases fine crafts and design.
 Here you will find precious silver and gold works in the collection Sølvskatten (The Silver Treasure).
 The museum also hosts a collection of European and Asian antiques, paintings and works by Old Masters.

 This building also hosts temporary exhibitions.
 At the time of our visit, there was an excellent exhibition showing masterpieces by Cézanne.